 Except as described herein and as provided in the MGCL, amendments to our charter must be advised by our board of directors and approved by the affirmative vote of our stockholders entitled to cast a majority of all of the votes entitled to be cast on the matter.
-Our board of directors has the exclusive power to amend our bylaws.
+Our board of directors has the power to amend or repeal any provision of our bylaws and to adopt new bylaws.
+In addition, our stockholders may amend or repeal any provision of our bylaws and adopt new bylaw provisions if any such amendment, repeal or adoption is approved by the affirmative vote of a majority of the votes entitled to be cast on the matter.